 Are you afraid of the dark?
 I hope not.
-But if you don’t want to get stuck without light in the middle of nowhere while camping or hiking then you need a handy camping flashlight.
+But if you don’t want to get stuck without light in the middle of nowhere while camping or hiking then you need to take a compass for hiking, a handy camping flashlight and a fan for tent to keep you cool.

 Flashlights are for more than just brightening a dark spot.
 You can use them for signaling help to come your way when the going gets rough.